Alabama 5th in CFP committee rankings after loss to LSU

 Alabama is fifth in the latest College Football Playoff rankings, behind LSU, Ohio State, Clemson and Georgia, which took over the fourth spot in the selection committee’s second top 25.

-LSU replaced Ohio State as No. 1 after the Tigers won at Alabama on Saturday.
+LSU replaced Ohio State as No. 1 on Tuesday night after the Tigers won at Alabama on Saturday.
 The Buckeyes were bumped to No. 2.
 Clemson moved up two spots to No. 3 after two teams ahead of the Tigers lost for the first time last week, including Alabama.

 The Crimson Tide fell to 46-41 to LSU and dropped two spots.
 Penn State, which had been No. 4, lost 31-26 at Minnesota and fell to ninth.
 The unbeaten Gophers climbed nine spots to eighth, the largest one-week jump in the six-year history of the College Football Playoff.